- The nominator will review the narrative below or download it here.

 BHI Brain Health Scholar Nomination Process Description

-This volunteer position is open to high school (16 years or older) student leaders who participate in a youth program, attend a school or a school within a school district that are collaborating with the Brain Health Initiative.
+This competitive program is open to high school (16 years or older) student leaders who participate in a youth program, attend a school or a school within a school district (others by special consideration) that are collaborating with the Brain Health Initiative.
 An authorized representative of a collaborating organization will nominate identified student leader(s).
 The qualified candidate(s) should have an interest in science, medicine, and/or health and well-being.
-The position is anticipated to require about 20 hours of work throughout the fall of 2020.
+The position is anticipated to require about 20 hours of work spring and summer 2021.
 Brain Health Scholars have the right to refuse the nomination and may withdraw from participation at any time during the project.

 The Brain Health Scholar will work remotely, so must have reliable access to the internet.
 Their duties include, but are not limited to, the following:

 - Complete confidentiality agreement.

 - Complete the BHI youth stakeholder prioritization survey.
 In doing so, the research assistant will contribute a youth perspective on the brain health risk and protective factors in Sarasota and/or Bradenton, Florida, share his/her perspective of how the COVID-19 pandemic has affected the community, and help to shape the research that is conducted in the community.

-- Assist in creating communications for youth related to the survey and Brain Health Scholar program.
+- Assist in creating communications and recruitment for youth related to the survey and Brain Health Scholar program.

 - Manage and respond to project related email.